atournayre/maker-bundle/docs/new-service.md

         // Use the command service defined in the VO attribute.
         $this->commandService->execute($vo, $context);

-        // Use the command service directly.
+        // Force using some specific service for the command.
         $this->commandService->execute($vo, $context, SampleCommandService::class);

         // Use the query service defined in the VO attribute.
         $data = $this->queryService->fetch($vo, $context);

-        // Use the query service directly.
+        // Force using some specific service for the query.
         $data = $this->queryService->fetch($vo, $context, SampleQueryService::class);

         return $this->response->json([]);